+SLOG (SL) [ON =

+$$event\#, \dots$$

+]

+[OFF = $event\#, \dots$]

-SLOG (SL) [ON = event#, ... ] [OFF = event#, ... ] Enable the logging of an event by entering SLOG $\mathit{event\#},\,\ldots$ :
+Enable the logging of an event by entering SLOG event#, ...:

-log>SLOG 100 (Event 100 enabled) or log>SLOG ON=100 (Event 100 enabled) Disable the logging of a n event by entering SLOG OFF= $event\#, \ldots$ : log>SLOG OFF=100 (Event 100 disabled) Entering SLOG without event number causes an ON enables logging.
-Entering SLOG without an error: log> SLOG (error - no param neters are specified)'' Logging event 100 is a state that forced on by MPE special case.
-If 100 is off, no logging (except /iX) takes place.
-Note Some events are permat and 150 are forced on b nently set to ON.
-Currently, events 101, 111, y MPE/iX.
-Logging User Events Its User logging provides a means for system users and subsystems record additions and modifications to databases and other files u application programs.
-The system manager determines the max number of logging processes and the maximum number of users logging process.
-The ULOG command con ULOG has the following nfigures the user logging process parameters. parameters: ULOG (UL) [NLOGPI ROCS = numberprocesses allowed] [USERSP ERPROC = usersperloggingprocess] NLOGPROCS controls the NLOGPROCS loses all cur tape created by SYSGE increases, the current lo minimum and maximum respectively. user logging ID (LID) table size.
-Lowering rent logging ID information from the CN.
-If NLOGPROCS remains unchanged or ogging ID information is copied to tape.
-The n number of processes allowed are 2 and 128, USERSPERPROC specifies to each configured loggi number of users per log the maximum number of users assigned ng process.
-The minimum and maximum ging process are 1 and 1024, respectively.
-Note Changing NLOGPROCS ta UPDATE CONFIG or INST akes effect when a tape is created and an ALL is conducted.
-To set the number of pr followed by the number cocesses or users per process, enter ULOG of processes or users:
+'''

+log>SLOG 100 (Event 100 enabled)

+'''

+or

+'''

+log>SLOG ON=100 (Event 100 enabled)

+'''

+Disable the logging of an event by entering SLOG OFF=event#, ...:

+'''

+log>SLOG OFF=100 (Event 100 disabled)

+'''

+Entering SLOG without ON enables logging.
+Entering SLOG without an event number causes an error:

+log>SLOG

+'''

+(error - no parameters are specified),,

+'''

+Logging event 100 is a special case.
+If 100 is off, no logging (except that forced on by MPE/iX) takes place.

+Some events are permanently set to ON.
+Currently, events 101, 111, and 150 are forced on by MPE/iX.

+Logging User Events

+User logging provides a means for system users and subsystems to record additions and modifications to databases and other files using application programs.
+The system manager determines the maximum number of logging processes and the maximum number of users per logging process.

+The ULOG command configures the user logging process parameters.
+ULOG has the following parameters:

+''' ULOG (UL) [NLOGPROCS = numberprocesses allowed]

+[USERSPERPROC = usersperloggingprocess] '''

+NLOGPROCS controls the user logging ID (LID) table size.
+Lowering NLOGPROCS loses all current logging ID information from the tape created by SYSGEN.
+If NLOGPROCS remains unchanged or increases, the current logging ID information is copied to tape.
+The minimum and maximum number of processes allowed are 2 and 128, respectively.

+USERSPERPROC specifies the maximum number of users assigned to each configured logging process.
+The minimum and maximum number of users per logging process are 1 and 1024, respectively.

+Changing NLOGPROCS takes effect when a tape is created and an UPDATE CONFIG or INSTALL is conducted.

+To set the number of processes or users per process, enter ULOG followed by the number of processes or users:

+'''

-log>ULOG 40 \\ Number of Processes \\
+log>ULOG 40 Number of Processes

+'''

+log>ULOG USERSPERPROC=40 Number of Users per Process

+Clearing Log Configuration Changes

+If you desire to clear all LOG configuration changes made, enter the CLEAR command at the LOG configurator prompt.

+log>CLEAR

-log&gt;ULOG USERSPERPROC=40 Number of Users per Process Clearing Log Configuration Changes If you desire to clear all LOG configuration changes made, enter the CLEAR command at the LOG configurator prompt. log> CLEAR Once a SYSGEN> KEEP is done, the changes kept become permanent and CLEAR does not remove them.
-Holding and Saving Configuration Changes Using the system logging and user logging commands described in the following sections changes the LOG configuration specified in the SYSGEN command line or global BASEGROUP command.
+Once a SYSGEN> KEEP is done, the changes kept become permanent and CLEAR does not remove them.

+Holding and Saving Configuration Changes

+Using the system logging and user logging commands described in the following sections changes the LOG configuration specified in the SYSGEN command line or global BASEGROUP command.
 These changes are temporary and are easily lost if not properly saved.

 Saving configuration changes is a two-step procedure.
 After you alter a configuration, you must, first, hold the changes before exiting the configurator.
 Second, use the global module KEEP command to save the changes.

-To hold changes, enter the $\tt HOLD$ command at the LOG configurator prompt: log>HOLD You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.
-To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command: sysgen>KEEP newgroupname Entering an MPE Command from the LOG Configurator Use the colon (:) to introduce an MPE command from the LOG configurator.
+To hold changes, enter the HOLD command at the LOG configurator prompt:

+You can work in a SYSGEN configurator, hold the changes, and continue working in other SYSGEN configurators before saving the changes.

+To save the changes, hold all desired changes, exit to SYSGEN's global module, and issue the KEEP command:

+sysgen>KEEP newgroupname

+Entering an MPE Command from the LOG Configurator

+Use the colon (:) to introduce an MPE command from the LOG configurator.
 To issue an MPE command, enter the command along with the colon.
+For example, log>EXIT sysgen>

-For example, log> :SHOWTIME THU, APR 20, 1989, 2:55PM log> Exiting the LOG Configurator Use the EXIT command to terminate the LOG configurator and return to the SYSGEN global module.
-Exit may be abbreviated EX or E. To end working in the LOG configurator, enter EXIT at the LOG configurator prompt: log>EXIT or sysgen>
+Exiting the LOG Configurator

+Use the EXIT command to terminate the LOG configurator and return to the SYSGEN global module.
+Exit may be abbreviated EX or E. To end working in the LOG configurator, enter EXIT at the LOG configurator prompt: